torero619/biostats549/README.md

 # biostats549
 # Module 1

+## Exercises for Section 3.2 (Questions 1 & 2) on page 93

+### 1. Use the data set from Figure 3.2 (Chpt 3-1.xls) and do the following:

+   a.
+Use the =RAND() function to draw a random sample of 5 patients from the 20 patients given in the file.

+   b.
+Use the uniform distribution option in the Data Analysis add-in to generate random numbers between 0 and 1, and use these numbers to select a simple random sample of 7 patients from the 20 in the file.
+Specify a random seed of 1325.

+   c.
+Use the normal distribution option in the Data Analysis add-in to generate random numbers with a mean of 0 and a standard deviation of 1, and use these numbers to select a simple random sample of 10 patients from the 20 in the file.
+Specify a random seed of 7936.

+### 2. The file Chpt 3-2.xls contains data from the State and Metropolitan Area Data book for 1998 on nurses and health insurance coverage by state, plus the District of Columbia.
+Use the data from this file and do the following:

+   a.
+Use the =RAND() function to draw a random sample of 10 states from among all the states, including the District of Columbia.

+   b.
+Use the uniform distribution option in the Data Analysis add-in to generate random numbers between 1 and 100, and use these to select a random sample of 15 states from among all the states, including the District of Columbia.
+Specify a random seed of 1359.

+   c.
+Use the normal distribution option in the Data Analysis add-in to generate random numbers with a mean of 20 and a standard deviation of 4, and use these numbers to select a simple random sample of 10 states from among all the states, including the District of Columbia.
+Specify a random seed of 8109.

+## Exercises for Section 3.3 (Question 1) on page 107

+### 1. Using the data in Chpt 3-3.txt (this is the data set discussed in Section 3.3), do the following:

+a.
+Import the data to a spreadsheet by using the Text Import Wizard.

+b.
+Make the data century-correct as discussed in relation to Figure 3.15.

+c.
+Provide a label line above the data (it will become row 1) and label the data, as shown in Figure 3.16.

+d.
+Insert a column after DOD, as shown in Figure 3.17, and calculate the LOS for each observation.

+e.
+Insert a column after DOB and calculate Age for each person, as shown in Figure 3.18.

+f.
+Insert a column after Sex and create a variable Sex1, as shown in Figure 3.19.

+g.
+Save the result as an Excel file.

 # Module 2

+## Exercises for Section 4.1 (Question 1, a-f) on page 129

+### 1. Select the variable Age, and do the following:

+   a.
+Using the =MIN(), =MAX(), and =FREQUENCY() functions, replicate Figure 4.2.

+   b.
+Using the results just obtained, generate the chart shown in Figure 4.8 and put in the relevant labels as shown in that chart.
+Show this chart on the spreadsheet.

+   c.
+Modifying the data as shown in Figure 4.9, generate a line chart as shown in that figure, and show this chart on the spreadsheet.

+   d.
+Create a bar chart as shown in Figure 4.10, and show it on the spreadsheet.

+   e.
+Create a pie chart as shown in Figure 4.11, and modify it to look as much like that figure as possible; show this chart on the spreadsheet.

+   f.
+Replicate the chart of Age and LOS as shown in Figure 4.12.
+Show this chart on the spreadsheet

+## Exercises for Section 4.2 (Questions 1 and 2) on page 135

+### 1. Use the variable Sex on the Hospital Charges sheet in Chpt 4-1.xls, and do the following.

+   a.
+Create a frequency distribution using the pivot table that replicates the one in Figure 4.23, using Count of Sex in the DATA field.

+   b.
+Create a frequency distribution using the pivot table that replicates the one in Figure 4.23, using Count of Age in the DATA field.

+   c.
+Is there any difference between the two tables you just created?
+Why or why not?

+### 2. Use the variable LOS on the Hospital Charges sheet in Chpt 4-1.xls, and do the following:

+   a.
+Using a nested =IF() function, create a new variable, LOS1, which will take on the value “Short” when LOS is less than 4 days, “Medium” when LOS is 4 days to 9 days, and “Long” when LOS is 10 days or more.

+   b.
+Create a frequency distribution of LOS1 using the pivot table.

+## Exercises for Section 4.3 (Questions 1 and 2) on page 140

+### 1. Use the data on the MS-DRG worksheet in Chpt 4-2.xls, and use the pivot table capability to replicate Figure 4.26.

+-pivot table of DRG Category, breakdown by sex

+### 2. Use the data on the Late Delivery worksheet in Chpt 4-2.xls, and do the following.

+   a.
+Generate a cross-tabulation using the pivot table capability with Ward as the column heading and Reason as the row heading.

+   b.
+Add a new variable, Reason1, to the Late Delivery worksheet, assigning Other as the label for all but the two most common reasons for late delivery, and generate a cross-tabulation with Ward as the column headings and the reasons in Reason1.

 # Module 3

 ## Exercises for Section 6.1 (Question 1) on page 196